Epiphan & Drivers Kit | TVPLAY Hardware

 "Custom layouts" in the context of the Epiphan Pearl Nano device refers to the ability to create and customize the layout of visual elements in your streams or recordings.

-With Pearl Nano's custom layout editor, you can create different looks for your channel, such as picture-in-picture or side-by-side video feeds.
-You can add media such as transparent images and custom backgrounds to a layout, then resize and arrange all the different media elements as you wish.
+With Pearl Nano's custom design editor, you can create different looks for your channel, such as picture-in-picture or side-by-side video sources.
+You can add media like transparent images and custom backgrounds to a design, then resize and arrange all the different media elements as you wish.

 SRT encoding and decoding.